 The older methods involve redundant, time-consuming administrative tasks and create loopholes that make it nearly impossible to control costs.
 However, many organizations have been slow to adopt more efficient mileage capture systems.
 Employees don’t like to be tracked or feel that “Big Brother” is watching.
 Their employers have worked hard to build trust and are hesitant to sacrifice trust for higher cost control.

 No approach has achieved perfection, but when you consider the consequences of sticking with older processes that involve self-reported mileage, you find that concerns with the latest technology pale in comparison.

 For decades, nearly all mileage logs relied on self-reported mileage (manual entry and calculation).
 While self-reporting can take many forms, no form can eliminate the costly problems inherent to self-reporting.

 Accuracy is necessary for effective mileage capture.
 But self-reported mileage relies on humans who are prone to error and may not always act honestly.

 You can switch from a paper logbook to an Excel spreadsheet, but you’re still relying on human beings to input accurate trip data in the first place.
 You can reduce redundancy and opportunity for errors by using an integrated expense system, but as long as the calculations rely on human-provided data, there’s still room for mistakes and dishonesty.

 Let’s face it – mobile employees are tasked with a wide variety of time-consuming responsibilities.
 As rational beings, they will look for shortcuts.
 We all do this.

 Their tasks may include keeping up with internal reports, CRMs, and more.
 When employees are tasked with calculating business mileage, costly shortcuts occur.

 They may estimate or guess mileage.
 They may even buffer their mileage, especially if their reimbursement rate isn’t keeping up with their expenses.
-(Here's how to tell.)
+(Try checking their productivity against their mileage.
+If the latter rises but not the former, that could be an indicator of buffering.)